-- The Medical Student Council approved the IUSM chapter of Medical Students for a Sustainable Future in February 2022. - Recommendations: It would be beneficial for IUSM to have a student liaison representing sustainability interests who serves on a decision-making council.
+- IUSM has a local chapter of Medical Students for a Sustainable Future supported by faculty. - Recommendations: It would be beneficial for IUSM to have a student liaison representing sustainability interests who serves on a decision-making council.

 Campus Sustainability

 \mathbf{C}